51bitquant/binance-tradingview-webhook-bot/README.md

 ```

-Ok, happy using the Binance Tradingview Webhook bot.
+Ok, happy using the Binance Tradingview Webhook bot and have a good
+luck.

 # Contact

 twitter: @51bitquant.eth

 discord:51bitquant#8078

 If you have any question, please feel free to contact me.